azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 }
 ```

->> You can also create a generic webservice, which has all the basic operations like getAll, getById etc.
+>> If needed you can also create a generic webservice, which has all the basic operations like getAll, getById etc.

 ## Implementing Views